Deploy a Matrix Server

 The generated file contains secrets unique to your server: registration_shared_secret, macaroon_secret_key, form_secret, and signing_key_path.
 Do not delete or change those values.
 They were generated for your server and must stay.

 Replace the rest of the configuration with the following hardened template.
-Keep your generated secrets and signing key path intact – the template marks where they go:
+Keep your generated secrets and signing key path intact.
+The template marks where they go:

 server_name: "yourdomain.org"